🍪 Boxes of cookies with bars of gold

-Tiff's Treats — an Austin, Texas-based cookie shop that opened its first Colorado location in Denver's Civic Center neighborhood in 2022 — is branching out from chocolate chips to gold bullion.
+Tiff's Treats — an Austin-based cookie shop that has more than a dozen locations in the Houston area — is branching out from chocolate chips to gold bullion.

 Why it matters: Riding a wave of global interest in the precious metal, the new initiative is a way for the cookie delivery company to expand its appeal in this Amazon-fueled age of immediate gratification.